mshustov/babel-plugin-source-wrapper/README.md

 API should be presented by function, that's also host for other functions (methods).
 This function should return `ref` value as is.
 Arguments:

 - `ref` - wrapped value (result of expression)
-- `data` - meta data, that could be attached to value
+- `data` - meta-data, that could be attached to value
-- `force` - old meta data should be overrided by new one
+- `force` - old meta-data should be overrided by new one

 Additional methods: